-RBRT comprises around 20 reviewers, some of whom are writers themselves, some are editors, active book bloggers or just avid readers.
-Please note: if you wish your book to go on the team list, you may obtain several reviews.
-I do try to make sure that every submission gets picked up by at least one reviewer, but I cannot guarantee this.
+RBRT comprises around 25 reviewers: writers, editors, active book bloggers or just avid readers.
+If you wish your book to go on the team list, you may obtain several reviews.
+I try to make sure that every submission gets picked up by at least one reviewer, but I cannot guarantee this.
 It is, therefore, important that you make your blurb as appealing as possible.
 Please see the tips on getting your book accepted, below.

-Authors should decide how many copies of their book they could donate for a review.
-Accepted formats are e-formats; Mobi , epub, vouchers for Smashwords or Amazon, Gifted books from Amazon.com (please note UK reviewers can no longer accept gifted e-books to Uk Amazon account held kindle readers, from Amazon.com) When I have accepted your submission, I post the book on the review team list.
-If a reviewer chooses it, I let you know and give you her email address so that you can email your copy to her.
+When I have accepted your submission, I post the book on the review team list.
+If a reviewer chooses it, I let you know and give you their email address so that you can email your copy.

-Reviewers will post the review on a minimum of 2 sites such as their blog, Amazon or Goodreads, etc. They also send me a copy, so that I can post it on this site.
+Reviewers will post the review on a minimum of 2 sites such as their blog, Amazon, Goodreads, etc. They also send me a copy, so that I can post it on this site.

 Important: We do not offer a 5* only book service.
-It is unrealistic to expect to receive only 4 and 5* reviews; if you look at any of your favourite books you will see that they, too, have a range of ratings.
-We pride ourselves on giving honest, unbiased, balanced reviews, which means that we do not guarantee that all comments will be positive; however, any criticism will be constructive.
-I do not allow reviewers to trash books, and for this reason do not allow less than 3* on this blog.
+We pride ourselves on giving honest, balanced reviews; however, any criticism will be constructive.
+I do not allow reviewers to ‘trash’ books, and for this reason do not allow less than 3* on this blog.
 If a reviewer feels unable to give a 3* rating, they will decline to finish the book, and I will let you know.

 Please do not ask me not to post a review because you don’t like its content.
 If you submit a book, the review will appear on this blog.
 Before submitting, it may be a good idea to read a range of posts from my reviewers so that you know what to expect.